BagritsevichStepan/chatGPT-solution-generator-intellij-plugin/README.md

 # chatGPT-solution-generator-intellij-plugin
-A plugin generates solution for programming tasks using ChatGPT right in the IntelliJ IDEA.
+The plugin generates solution for programming tasks using ChatGPT right in the IntelliJ IDEA.

 + [Usage](#usage)
 + [Features](#features)